-Activity / issue Action required Responsible party Monitoring Frequency Staff must be regularly updated about the safety procedures.
+EMPr.
+Continuous Equipment and materials must be handled by staff that have been supervised and adequately trained.
+Contractor, ELO Continuous Staff must be regularly updated about the safety procedures.
 Contractor, ELO Continuous Emergency facilities must be available and adequately supplied for use by staff and customers.
 Contractor, ELO Continuous Ensure that the handling of equipments and materials is supervised and adequately instructed.
 Contractor, ELO Continuous Limit access to the construction crew camp only to the workforce.
 Contractor, ELO Continuous Do not allow the movement of public within the development site by posting notices at the entrance gates, and where necessary on the boundary fence.
-Contractor, ELO Once-off, monitor daily Appropriate notification signs must be erected, warning the residents and visitors about the hazards around the construction site and presence of heavy vehicles Contractor, ELO Once-off, or as necessary Topsoil and subsoil must be placed on opposite sides of the trench and must be kept separate throughout construction and rehabilitation Contractor, ELO, ECO As necessary F Topsoil must not be stockpiled for an extensive period (> 3 months).
+Contractor, ELO Once-off, monitor daily Appropriate notification signs must be erected, warning the residents and visitors about the hazards around the construction site and presence of heavy vehicles Contractor, ELO Once-off, or as necessary Topsoil and subsoil must be placed on opposite sides of the trench and must be kept separate throughout construction and rehabilitation Contractor, ELO, ECO As necessary Excavation Topsoil must not be stockpiled for an extensive period (> 3 months).
 This is to prevent the redundance of the existing seed bank as well as the alteration of the soil characteristics (permeability, bulk density etc.).
 ELO, ECO, Contractor As necessary Excavation Erect signs and/or danger tape around the exposed excavations to warn the public of the inherent dangers.
 ELO, Contractor Continuous Ensure that excavated and stockpiled soil material is stored and bermed on the higher lying areas of the site and not in any storm water run-off channels or any other areas where it is likely to cause erosion or where water would naturally accumulate.
 ECO, Contractor As necessary Stockpiling soil The areas where excavated soil will be stockpiled must be bordered by berms to prevent soil loss caused by rain.
-ELO, Contractor As necessary otoonphiling con Topsoil must be reinstated.
-ELO, Contactor As necessary Should any archaeological artefacts be exposed during excavation, work on the area where the artefacts were found, shall cease immediately and the ECO shall be notified as soon as possible.
-ELO, Contractor As necessary Destruction of heritage resources Upon receipt of such notification, the ECO will arrange for the excavation to be examined by an Archaeologist as soon as possible ECO, Contractor As necessary Under no circumstances shall archaeological artefacts be removed, destroyed or interfered ELO, Contractor Continuous
+ELO, Contractor As necessary Topsoil must be reinstated.
+ELO, Contactor As necessary Destruction of haritage Should any archaeological artefacts be exposed during excavation, work on the area where the artefacts were found, shall cease immediately and the ECO shall be notified as soon as possible.
+ELO, Contractor As necessary Destruction of heritage resources Upon receipt of such notification, the ECO will arrange for the excavation to be examined by an Archaeologist as soon as possible ECO, Contractor As necessary Under no circumstances shall archaeological artefacts be removed, destroved or interfered ELO.
+Contractor Continuous